I have been working hard to create the rest of the pages for our unit on hedgehogs in 1st & 2nd grade. And I think they are finally finished!

 It’s a great beginner text for a Story Listening lesson, because of its repetition.

 Sometimes a story works so well in 1st & 2nd grade, that I have to tell it again to the 3rd & 4th graders, even if it is a simple one.
-This sweet story by Else Holmelund Minarik is a sweet classic.
+(The first image is from grades 1 & 2, the second image is from grades 3 & 4.)
+This story by Else Holmelund Minarik is a sweet classic.
 Perhaps you know the Little Bear stories, with illustrations by Maurice Sendak?

 Little bear repeatedly goes inside to tell his mother he is cold.
 So she gives him a hat, then a coat, then snow pants.
 Finally she asks him if he wants a fur coat?
 He says yes!
 So she takes back the hat, the coat, and the snow pants and there you have it!
 He has his fur coat and is not cold anymore 🙂